 3. Exceeding Your Budget

-Of all the mistakes buyers make in Los Angeles, this one may be the most detrimental to your financial future.
+Of all the mistakes buyers make in Riverside, this one may be the most detrimental to your financial future.
 It happens when emotion overpowers rational considerations.

 You know how much house you can afford because you’ve done your preliminary research and planning.
 But don’t fall so in love with a house that you wind up buying it when it’s way outside your budget.
 Many times, you may actually be able to get the financing, but the reality is that payments and other inevitable expenses are beyond your means.